Shylock-Hg/blog/_posts/2019-01-14-reference-and-dereference-in-programming-language.md

 ## The Ownership and Borrowing

-The Ownership and Borrowing is the concepts in RUST programming language.But they are related to reference for that reference is one implementation of Borrowing.
+The Ownership and Borrowing is the concepts in RUST programming language.But they are related to reference for that reference is one implementation of Borrowing.<br/>
-The main diffrence of Ownership and Borrowing is the `Drop` trait, Ower implement it but Borrower not.There are some samilar concepts in other languages, such as *Smart Pointer*(One implementations of Ownership) and reference(One implementation of Borrowing) in c++, through they distinguish Ownership by *descrutor*.</br>
+The main diffrence of Ownership and Borrowing is the `Drop` trait, Ower implement it but Borrower not.There are some samilar concepts in other languages, such as *Smart Pointer*(One implementations of Ownership) and reference(One implementation of Borrowing) in c++, through they distinguish Ownership by *destructor*.<br/>
-There are some typical implementations of Ownership and Borrowing in RUST as bellow:</br>
+There are some typical implementations of Ownership and Borrowing in RUST as bellow:<br/>

 |Owner                  |Borrowser                     |
 |:--                    |:--                           |